CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/simple_flowsheet.rst

    Node Calculation

-10. Save the FOQUS session.
+13. Save the FOQUS session.

-    #.
-Click the **Session** drop-down menu at the top of the Home
+    a.
+Click the **Session** drop-down menu at the top of the Home window (Figure
-       window (Figure
        `[fig.simple.flow.save] <#fig.simple.flow.save>`__).